kavvinaykarthik/Assignment-Google-Sheets/README.md

 Experience live website:  https://sheetsbyvinaykarthik-c6fa10.netlify.app/

 Google Sheets Clone

 Overview

-This project is a clone of Google Sheets, offering a simple yet functional spreadsheet application built with web technologies.
-It supports essential spreadsheet functionalities, such as editing cells, styling text, applying formulas, and managing multiple sheets.
-The project is designed to be lightweight and user-friendly, providing a rich experience akin to the Google Sheets interface.
+This project is a functional clone of Google Sheets, offering a lightweight and user-friendly spreadsheet application.
+It replicates essential spreadsheet functionalities and introduces advanced features such as drag-and-drop operations, formula handling, data validation, and formatting, making it a powerful tool for data management and analysis.

 Features

-Cell Formatting: Customize font family, size, bold, italic, underline, text alignment, and text/background colors.
-Formula Support: Apply formulas like SUM, COUNT, TRIM, and UPPER directly in the formula bar.
-Multi-Sheet Management: Add and switch between multiple sheets seamlessly.
+1. Spreadsheet Interface
+Google Sheets-Like UI: A visual design that closely mirrors Google Sheets, including a toolbar, formula bar, and structured grid layout.
+Drag-and-Drop Support: Allows dragging content, formulas, and cell selections to replicate Google Sheets' interactive behavior.
+Cell Dependencies: Accurate formula updates when changes are made to related cells, ensuring real-time data coherence.
+Basic Formatting Options:
+Bold, italics, underline.
+Font size and color customization.
+Background color adjustments.
+Row and Column Management:
-Grid Navigation: Interactive headers and rows for easy reference and navigation.
+Add, delete, and resize rows and columns dynamically.

-Save and Open: Options to download and upload sheets.
-Responsive Design: Optimized layout for various screen sizes.
-Preloader Animation: A sleek loading animation during page load.
+2. Mathematical Functions
+Support for core mathematical operations:

+SUM: Calculates the sum of a range of cells.
+AVERAGE: Computes the average value of a range.
+MAX: Retrieves the maximum value in a range.
+MIN: Retrieves the minimum value in a range.
+COUNT: Counts the number of numerical values in a range.
+3. Data Quality Functions
+TRIM: Removes leading and trailing whitespace from text in a cell.
+UPPER: Converts text to uppercase.
+LOWER: Converts text to lowercase.
+REMOVE_DUPLICATES: Identifies and removes duplicate rows from a selected range.
+FIND_AND_REPLACE: Enables users to search and replace specific text within a range of cells.
+4. Data Entry and Validation
+Data Entry: Supports various data types, including numbers, text, and dates.
+Validation Checks: Ensures that numeric cells contain only numbers and applies constraints for better data quality.

 Technologies Used

 Frontend
-HTML: To structure the web application.
+HTML: Structures the web application.
-CSS: For styling, including custom layouts and responsive designs.
+CSS: Enhances the application's visual design and layout, ensuring responsiveness.
-JavaScript: Handles interactivity, dynamic DOM manipulation, and spreadsheet logic.
+JavaScript: Implements interactivity, spreadsheet logic, and dynamic updates.
 Data Management
-JavaScript Objects: The project uses objects to represent cell states, active sheet states, and sheet data.
-The initialCellState object is utilized as a template for all cells, ensuring consistency across sheets.
+JavaScript Objects: Used to manage cell states, including formatting, content, and cell dependencies.
 Libraries
-Material Icons: Provides icons for UI elements like bold, italic, and alignment controls.
+Material Icons: For an intuitive and visually appealing UI.
-Google Fonts: Ensures visually appealing text rendering.
+Google Fonts: Ensures professional and readable text rendering.

 Data Structures

 Cell State
-Each cell's state is stored as an object with properties like fontFamily, fontSize, isBold, isItalic, and content.
+Each cell's state is stored as an object containing properties like formatting, content, and alignment.
 Example:

 {
   fontFamily_data: 'monospace',
   fontSize_data: '14',
   isBold: false,
   isItalic: false,
   textAlign: 'start',
   isUnderlined: false,
   color: '#000000',
   backgroundColor: '#ffffff',
   content: ''
 }
 Sheet Array
-Sheets are managed using an array where each entry is an object representing the grid's cell states.
+A central array stores the states of all cells in each sheet.
+Each array entry corresponds to a specific sheet.

 Example:

 sheetsArray = [
     { 'A1': {...}, 'A2': {...}, ... }, // Sheet 1
     { 'A1': {...}, 'A2': {...}, ... }  // Sheet 2
 ];
 Active Sheet Management
-The activeSheetIndex keeps track of the currently active sheet, enabling seamless navigation and updates.
+activeSheetIndex: Tracks the currently active sheet.
+activeSheetObject: References the active sheet's data for seamless interaction.
 Why These Technologies and Structures?

-JavaScript Objects: Allow fine-grained control over each cell's state, making it easy to update properties dynamically.
+JavaScript Objects: Provide flexibility in managing individual cell properties dynamically.
-Event Listeners: Provide a responsive and interactive user experience by handling user actions like clicks and inputs.
+Event Listeners: Enable responsive user interactions like click, drag, and input changes.
-HTML & CSS: These standard web technologies ensure broad browser compatibility and flexibility in design.
-Array for Sheets: Offers a simple yet efficient way to manage multiple sheets, allowing scalability.
+Array for Sheets: Facilitates efficient and scalable management of multiple sheets.
+HTML & CSS: Ensure compatibility and adaptability across various browsers.